-When a participant/representative-employer is found to be out of compliance with the Participant/Representative Employer Agreement for a second time within the first twelve (12) month period of enrollment and every thirty-six (36) month period thereafter, the following steps occur:
+When a participant/representative-employer is found to be out of compliance with the Participant/Representative Employer Agreement for a second time within a twelve (12) month period of enrollment, the following steps occur:

-- A. DHCF or the D-SNP issues a second notice of non-compliance to the participant/representative-employer, the support broker, and the waiver case manager or D-SNP ICT, which contains all the information detailed above for the initial notice of non-compliance. - B. Within five (5) business days of issuing the second notice of non-compliance, the support broker contacts the participant/representative-employer to discuss the episode of non-compliance.
+A. DHCF or the D-SNP issues a second notice of non-compliance to the participant/representative-employer, the support broker, and the waiver case manager or D-SNP ICT, which contains all the information detailed above for the initial notice of non-compliance.

-C. Within five (5) business days of the above-mentioned contact, the participant, with the assistance of the authorized representative and/or the support broker, if needed, draft and sign a written CAP regarding the episode of non-compliance.
+- B. Within five (5) business days of issuing the second notice of non-compliance, the support broker contacts the participant/representative-employer to discuss the episode of non-compliance. - C. Within five (5) business days of the above-mentioned contact, the participant, with the assistance of the authorized representative and/or the support broker, if needed, draft and sign a written CAP regarding the episode of noncompliance.
 As detailed above, the support broker is responsible for monitoring the CAP, and failure to implement all or a portion of the CAP is considered an episode of non-compliance.